 Star Trek: Discovery: Review Of The Subplot

-Furthermore, how come the crew of Discovery don’t have an onboard counsellor as they did in Star Trek: The Next Generation?
+Furthermore, how come the crew of Discovery doesn’t have an onboard counsellor as they did in Star Trek: The Next Generation?
 Especially because in Star Trek: The Next Generation, Lieutenant Reginald “Reg” Barclay became addicted to using the holodeck due to finding it easier to form and maintain relationships there than in the real world.
 Therefore, it’s likely he suffered from social anxiety before developing this addiction.

-They dedicated an entire episode to exploring the characters holodeck addiction, which was called Hollow Pursuits.
+They dedicated an entire episode to exploring the character’s holodeck addiction, which was called Hollow Pursuits.
 Using the show to talk about holodeck addiction (or Holodiction) for non-substance abuse would have been an eye-opener for a lot of people who might not have considered that other forms of addictions existed, especially in the early 90s.
 They then touched upon this addiction again in Star Trek: Voyager’s Pathfinder episode.
-So why didn’t the writers for Star Trek: Discovery no want to carry on this tradition and properly tackle PTSD?
+So why didn’t the writers for Star Trek: Discovery not want to carry on this tradition and properly tackle PTSD?

 Times have changed since Star Trek: The Next Generation and Star Trek Voyager, with shows needing more action to keep people watching, instead slowly dripping the subplot over several episodes rather than dedicating an entire episode to a subplot.
 Which would be fine, if none right, but it all amounted to nothing, which is a real shame.